Raccoon FAQs

 I’ve been told that you have to catch the raccoons and relocate them far away from your house otherwise they will tear back in.
 Is that true?

-No. In most cases it is best that they are left in their territory.
 Due to the intelligent nature of the raccoon and their territorial nature, following the proper removal procedures the raccoon will normally not want to go back into that den site due to fear.
-Also, the raccoon will maintain it’s territory not allowing another raccoon to fill the void – who may then have no historical fear with that home.

 How do I know if I have raccoons in my home or building?